-Whey is nature’s perfect protein, Boasting a 104 Biological Value (BV).
+Whey is nature's perfect protein, boasting a 104 Biological Value (BV).
 BV is the ability of the body to use the nutrients.
-The higher the number the more useful to the body.
-Our whey protein has a higher BV than an egg (100 BV) which is considered the gold standard by which all proteins are measured.
+The higher the number, the more useful to the body.
+Our whey protein has a higher BV than an egg.

 Several components of whey, including the immunoglobulins, lactoferrin, lactoferricin, sphingolipids, lactoperoxidase, and glycomacropeptides, may possibly inhibit the growth of a wide range of bacteria, fungi, yeast, and protozoa.

-The body’s level of glutathione is a pretty good indicator of overall health and the ability of your immune system to fight off disease and counter the effects of aging.
+The body's level of glutathione is a pretty good indicator of overall health and the ability of your immune system to to support wellbeing and the aging process.
 Whey has a very high content of sulfur-containing amino acids (such as cysteine) that are necessary for the biosynthesis of glutathione.
 And studies have shown that you can effectively raise your glutathione levels through the consumption of whey protein.

 Heart health: Whey proteins may possibly inhibit the angiotensin converting enzyme (ACE).
 I'm sure you've heard of the class of blood pressure lowering drugs called ACE inhibitors that do the same thing.
 A combination of components in whey powder may possibly provide this blood pressure lowering benefit and vascular relaxation without the side effects of drugs.
 Other proteins in whey may possibly reduce the stickiness of blood platelets and the risk of thrombosis, which can trigger both heart attack and stroke.
 The consumption of grass-fed whey protein may also help to support healthy lipid levels.